Screens: Tips for Happy Doors and Windows During Warm Weather

 Or maybe you have memories of sleeping on a screened-in porch, dozing off to the sounds of nighttime while fireflies flicker.

-Which means those screens are worth taking care of.
+This means those screens are worth taking care of.
 I want to help them last a long time, so I can enjoy years of good use.
-And I’ve been surprised to learn how big a role screens play, not just in making us more comfortable, but also in keeping us healthy.
+And I’ve been surprised to learn how big a role they play, not just in making us more comfortable, but also in keeping us healthy.

 A Great Idea is Born

 Before wire mesh screens were invented, people would sometimes hang pieces of fabric or cheesecloth over their windows in summer to keep out insects and dust.
 The alternative was sitting inside a sweltering house with the windows sealed, which wasn’t much fun.
 But there wasn’t a good alternative.